LobaDK/QuantumKat_discordbot/README.md

 If you chose to run it yourself, please note the following:

 #### Token/API key
-The Application/Bot token is read from a file named `.env` using `python-dotenv`.
-Feel free to rewrite this, but if you wanna use it as is, without changing anything, this is how it gets the token for the bot.
-Please note the file is ignored in Git, so you'll have to manually create the file and add the token.
-The API key used for the OpenAI API are also stored here.
-If no key is found, the related commands simply disable themselves.

-#### Version
-The bot recently got rewritten for Discord.py 2.0, which means only 2.0 and up will work correctly.
-If you for whatever reason want or need the 1.7 version, you'll need to use the version control/git history.
+Required tokens/keys can be stored in a file named `.env`.
+The file is ignored by git to prevent leaking secrets.
+`OPENAI_API_KEY=` sets the API key used by OpenAI.
+`OPENAI_SESSION_KEY=` sets the session key used to login to the user page and fetch data.
+`TOKEN=` sets the API key used to connect the bot to Discord.
+`OWNER_ID=` sets the Discord ID of the bot owner

 #### ar and pr commands
 The ar and pr commands get the appropriate files locally through Python itself or shell commands, and then chooses 1-5 random files in the list.
 For external use, https://aaaa.lobadk.com/botrandom.php and https://possum.lobadk.com/botrandom.php can be used to get a single random file